FreshAlacrity/front-tracker/README.md

   - [ ] detecting whether the click is to front or back seems not to be happening?

 ### Later
-- [ ] function to suggest Picrews
+- [ ] function + template generation for making new alt proxies
-  - suggest picrews from headmates who share digits
 - sort order/display options
   - [ ] show fusions of active members first
   - [ ] hide all but active members